sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 testParams(first:"Hello", last:"World") <=> "World Hello"
 ```

-Yep you can use *pairs* as parameters, then refer to the values by the keys passed in.
+Yep you can use named parameters, then refer to the values by the names passed in.

 Resources &amp; URIs